rei/rei-cedar-docs/docs/components/input/README.md

 ### Helper Text

 - Use helper text for hints or suggestions
-- If help text is long or complex, use a tooltip or popover that is opened from the support link above the input field
+- If help text is long or complex, use an icon or link above the input box
-- Too much help text can make a form look and feel difficult to use
+- Too much helper help text can make a form look and feel difficult to use

+### Icon

+- Use icons to trigger a popover for hints or suggestions
+- Read more about icon guidelines using Cedar [here](https://rei.github.io/rei-cedar-docs/components/icon/?active-tab=guidelines)

+### Link Text

+- Use a link when moving the navigating to another page or a different portion of the same page
+- Use if navigating user to long or complex information
+- Read more about links [here](https://rei.github.io/rei-cedar-docs/components/links/)

 ### Do/Don't